foundry-rs/starknet-foundry/docs/src/appendix/sncast/verify.md

 ## `--contract-address, -a <CONTRACT_ADDRESS>`
 Required.
+Conflicts with: `--class-hash`

 The address of the contract that is to be verified.
 Either this or the class hash should be provided.

 ## `--class-hash, -c <CLASS_HASH>`
 Required.
+Conflicts with: `--contract-address`

 The class hash of the contract that is to be verified.
-Either this or the contract address should be provided.

 ## `--class-name <CLASS NAME>`
 Required.